arunasurya/academy/voting.md

 - You need to pay a voting fee to participate.

 ## Voting Cycle
 The voting cycle consists of four phases: the proposal phase, blind vote, vote reveal and vote result.
 Each voting cycle lasts a total of 4380 Bitcoin blocks which amounts to about 30 days.
-A stakeholder participating in each phase of the voting cycle creates three Bisq DAO transactions.
-You can learn more about these transactions [here](bisqdaotx.md).
+A stakeholder participating in each phase of the voting cycle creates three [Bisq DAO transactions](bisqdaotx.md).

 ### Proposal Phase
 During the proposal phase, which lasts 3630 blocks (~25 days), various proposals such as compensation requests, asset listing proposals, proposals to remove a fee and others can be made by any stakeholder.
 A participating stakeholder needs to pay a proposal fee for creating each proposal.
 This is done to discourage malicious or careless proposal making that can overwhelm [the Bisq network](bisqp2p.md).